tlevine/www.thomaslevine.com/content/!/news-hack-day-sf/index.md

 If you are jealous about your non-attendance, you can take a look at the [video](foo) and the [slides](slides).

-We had a rather tasty lunch after the tutorial, then we broke into eight groups, nominally to work on particular projects, but more to fiddle around and hang out.
+Sam Lippman and Tim West made us some rather tasty lunch after the tutorial, then we broke into eight groups, nominally to work on particular projects, but more to fiddle around and hang out.

 Michael, Michael, John and I hovered around helping various groups.
 I helped a bunch of journalists with more elementary programming things,